 - The Adult Services Department staff must be notified immediately when a confirmed meeting or function is cancelled.

 - The Library reserves the right to revoke permission for use of the meeting rooms.

-- Groups or organizations failing to comply with any part of this policy or the established procedures of the Library, or who provide false information on the application form, will be denied use of the meeting rooms.
+- Groups or organizations failing to comply with any part of this policy or the established procedures of the Library, or who provide false information on the application form or online reservations, will be denied use of the meeting rooms.